burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * Starting with a double underscore `__`
     * Names that start with a single underscore followed by an uppercase letter `_[A-Z]`, e.g., _Foo.

-That names should not be used by not compiler writers both for C and C++ languages.
+That names should not be used by non-compiler and non-STL writers both for C and C++ languages.
 With that rule for a long time, people escape conflicts between naming of compiler-specific entities and entities of the construct program.

 > Sometimes compiler writers violate that principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 That special names are not the names that follow C/C++ conventions to distinguish names used in the program and for compiler writers.